pnnl/torchntk/README.md

 * Add explicit calculations for more varied architectures
 * Parallelize computation across multiple GPUs
-* make that notebook that demonstrates the different algorithms into a test such that pytest ccould be run on it, assert all outputs are ~same
+* make the notebook that demonstrates the different algorithms into a test such that pytest can be run on it, assert all outputs are ~same